kimfucious/sakura/_posts/2018-05-17-picture-post.md

 ---
 title: Picture Post
-summary: A post with a picture
+summary: One of these things does not look like the others
 category: Sample
 image: jonny-clow-430201-unsplash.jpg
 ---

-## A picture's worth a thousand bytes
+# A picture's worth a thousand bytes

 The picture displayed below has been generated using the [Jekyll Picture Tag](https://github.com/robwierzbowski/jekyll-picture-tag) plugin.

 {% picture post_image {{ page.image }} %}

 In brief, the plugin will accept an image declared in a specifically formatted Liquid tag in Markdown, generate copies of that image in muliple resolutions, and place the image in an HTML5 `<picture>` tag using `srcset` attributes so that the image is rendered at the _best_ resolution for the device (i.e. viewport) size.

+It works.
+If you don't believe me, open up your browser's dev tools and refresh this page using different viewport sizes while looking at the network tab.

 ## Usage